 Governance

-The Parliamentary Internship Programme is an initiative of the Canadian Political Science Association (CPSA) that operates on Parliament Hill under the auspices of the Speaker of the House of Commons.
-The CPSA appoints a Director who manages the Programme with the assistance of an Advisory Board that brings together all of its stakeholders, including the:
+The Parliamentary Internship Programme is a joint initiative of the House of Commons and the University of Ottawa that operates on Parliament Hill under the auspices of its Patron, the Speaker of the House of Commons.
+The University of Ottawa appoints a Director who manages the Programme with the assistance of an Advisory Board that includes representatives from:

 Annual Reports